 Having being born overseas, English was not my first language.
 However, I was taught a little bit at home, studied it in High School for about 4 years, then for another 2 years in College, and at the British Center for English Language Studies, where I received my Cambridge Language Institute certification, the equivalent of the TOEFL certification.

 This background in foreign languages along with their Latin and Greek foundations permitted me to acquire an extensive English vocabulary in general and specific areas; the addition of the principles of Applied Linguistics allowed me to develop an English-based comparative view of grammatical rules and regulations and an overall understanding of listening and reading fluency, language usage, and the ability to grasp a theme and develop it step by step, in the genre it pertains.
-The combination of all that – in different degrees of concentration and dosage- is imbedded in the methodology designed specifically to the needs of each student/client I work with.
+The combination of all that – in different degrees of concentration and dosage- is embedded in the methodology designed specifically to the needs of each student/client I work with.
 This process requires time and determination from the part of the learner, and patience, persistence and the ability of interacting, from the part of the teacher.
-All my life I have been both leaner and teacher.
-I believe this unique perspective is the main decisive factor in my “interacting experience” that has brought progress and success for the students I have had so far: children and teenagers in elementary, middle or high school, young adults in college and working adults.
+All my life I have been both a learner and a teacher.
+I believe this unique perspective is the main decisive factor in my “interacting experience” that has brought progress and success for the students I have had so far: children and teenagers in elementary, middle or high school, young adults in college, and working adults in their business life.

 There is always room for one more.